abarolli/software-development-cookbooks/spring/SecurityWithJsonWebtokens.md

-The following dependencies are necessary to enable Spring Security with JsonWebtoken for authorization.
+The following dependencies are necessary to enable Spring Security with JsonWebtoken for authentication/authorization.

 ```java
 implementation 'org.springframework.boot:spring-boot-starter-security'